Please refer to the University’s Glossary of Terms for policies and procedures.

 (c) that the University failed to follow relevant policies and procedures.

-7.4 The University will maintain the student’s enrolment as active while an appeal under the Student Complaints and Appeals Policy is ongoing.
+7.4 The University will maintain the student’s enrolment as active while an appeal is ongoing.

-7.5 Where a student’s appeal against exclusion is upheld, the student may resume their enrolment in the program from which they were excluded under such conditions as the Vice-Chancellor and President or Student Appeals Committee determines.
+7.5 Where a student’s appeal against exclusion is upheld, the student may resume their enrolment in the program from which they were excluded under such conditions as the Vice-Chancellor and President, Senior Deputy Vice-Chancellor, or Student Academic Appeals Committee determines.